utahnlp/neural-logic/digits_and_arithmetic_experiments/README.md

  ```
 --test: True to save the resulting models, False otherwise
-validation_batch_size: 1024 or the biggest size allowed by the system used
+--validation_batch_size: 1024 or the biggest size allowed by the system used
-data_option: always 2
+--data_option: always 2
-data_seed: 20 or the one used to create the datasets in the previous section
+--data_seed: 20 or the one used to create the datasets in the previous section
 ```

 ```